-If your code doesn't work or you are unable to register please email InfoSecLearning at info@infoseclearning.com.
+If you are unable to register, please email InfoSecLearning at info@infoseclearning.com.
 If you do have access to the labs and encounter a technical problem with the labs, you can simply click on the blue "hamburger" (3 horizontal bars on top of one another in a circle) symbol at the upper right corner of the "lab instructions" window which will pull down a menu.
 The bottom item on the menu is "Help Desk".